 The remainder is organized as follows.
 After providing a brief overview of related work, we introduce some preliminaries required to explain our approach.
 Although we use Petri nets to illustrate our approach, any other process model with some local execution semantics (e.g., EPCs, activity diagrams, BPMN, etc.) could be used.
 In Section 4, we present two naive approaches (one based on the static structure and one based on a direct comparison of all possible behaviors) and discuss their limitations.
 Then, in Section 5 we present the core results of this paper.
 We will show that we can define precision and recall measures using event logs containing typical behavior.
-These notions have been implemented in ProM [9].
-Finally, we conclude the paper.
+These notions have been implemented in ProM [16].
+In sections 6 and 7 we reason about what can be inferred based on the results of the precision and recall measures over different models with respect to a same given log.
+Finally, we discuss the application of these results to a genetic mining approach and conclude the paper.